nodeset-org/hyperdrive/README.md

-# hyperdrive-cli
+# hyperdrive-daemon
-Command line interface for the Hyperdrive daemon
+Base daemon for the Hyperdrive service